 And now, some Healthy Recipes!

-These muffins are an excellent choice for your breakfast!
+These ones are an excellent choice for your breakfast!
 They are low fat, low calorie and free of gluten.
 With nothing else but natural ingredients, what makes it even more appetising.
 You can store them in in the refrigerator to keep them fresh.

 - 2 cups white whole wheat flour or gluten-free flour